vmware-tanzu/secrets-manager/docs/_pages/0131-dev-env.md

 > more.
 >
 > Especially when it comes to Docker permissions, restarting can help,
-> and worst case it’s still worth giving a try.
+> and worst case it's still worth giving a try.
 {: .block-tip}

 [post-installation]: https://docs.docker.com/engine/install/linux-postinstall/